bscs14f2557/Practice-Programming/README.md

-# Practice-Programming
+# Practice-coding
-Practice problems via c++ to increase the grip and to learn.
+Practice problems to increase the grip and to learn coding